Natural Hazard Risks in Chicago, IL

 Population: 2.7M · Illinois

 Chicago faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Chicago, IL.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Chicago, IL.

 Hazard Risk Overview